mike99mac/minimy-mike99mac/gcode/README.md

 You should now have 10 pieces of plywood:
 - 4 milled panels to be glued together
-- 2 enclosure dividers to be glued inside carcass
+- 2 enclosure dividers to be glued inside the carcass
 - 2 panels that will be sliding covers
 - 2 sides